~ Click here to read today's Scripture on Bible Gateway ~

-~ Listen to today's Scripture on ESV.org ~
+~ Listen to today's Scripture with The ESV Bible ~

-Do you know Only Jesus?
-Click here for Only Him!
+Do you know God's love?
+Click here for His great love!

 p.s.
-I would greatly appreciate it if you would pray for this Bible Blog ministry today and also consider financially supporting this ministry.
+I would greatly appreciate it if you would pray for this Bible Blog ministry today!
+Please also consider financially supporting this ministry.
 Thank you!